 Many participants of the workshop think they are going to learn a little dance.
 The Haka is much more than a little dance.
 It is about connecting, stepping out of your comfort zone, being in the here and now, about energy and about leadership.
 In this article, I will tell you more about this.

-The many workshops that I have given are all unique.
+The many workshops that I gave, are all unique.
 This is of course due to the participants themselves, but sometimes also due to the location.
 I always ask the client what he/she wants to achieve with a Haka workshop.
 Sometimes it has to be a refresher during a long meeting, sometimes it’s the kick-off of an event and sometimes it’s just a party.
 My intention and the intention of the group are always different.
 And you can see that in the result.
 Often it is surprisingly different than I (or my client) had in mind.
 This is because I respond to the needs of the group as they present themselves at that time.

 Earlier this year I gave a Haka workshop for a handball team.
 They had to play the final for the national championships the next day.
 The Haka had to give them self-confidence and impress the opponents.